open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 The _requestFloor_ event is used by agents that do not currently have the conversational floor to request it.
 Figure 24 shows a typical _requestFloor_ envelope.

 This event is not needed in conversations between a single user and an agent or in situations where agents are responsive only to utterance events directed to them specifically.
-This event has been added to support mutli-agent mixed-initiative conversations where a convener agent it present to co-ordinate the floor  [7].
+This event has been added to support multi-agent mixed-initiative conversations where a convener agent it present to co-ordinate the floor  [7].

 This event is somewhat experimental and is currently informative not normative and may be subject to change.
 Compliant agents do not need to support this event yet and servicing agents may send this event but they are not expected to receive it and can safely ignore it if they do (See section 2.1).